 While these two examples of car crashes in Georgia should be clear-cut in establishing accident liability, sometimes circumstances can shift liability.
 Even what appears to be a straight-forward case can be complex when dealing with insurance companies, which is why you should have a skilled Norcross accident attorney on your side.

-Call an experienced Georgia accident attorney at the Law Offices of Shane Smith today at (770) 487-8999 for a free consultation and free copy of our book 10 Mistakes That Can Ruin Your Georgia Car Wreck Case.
+Call an experienced Georgia accident attorney at Shane Smith Law today at (770) 487-8999 for a free consultation and free copy of our book 10 Mistakes That Can Ruin Your Georgia Car Wreck Case.